top of page

 Let's look at the 4 different types of digestion in Ayurveda and remedies to balance each.

-4 Types of digestion in Ayurveda
+4 Types of Digestion in Ayurveda

 Ayurveda recognizes 4 types of digestion that are connected to the doshas.